Radee1/vote/README.md

 **Version Control**

-•	The site was created using the Visual Studio Code editor and pushed to GitHub to the remote repository vote.
+*	The site was created using the Visual Studio Code editor and pushed to GitHub to the remote repository vote.

 The following git commands were used throughout development to push code to the remote repo:

-•	git add - This command was used to add the file(s) to the staging area before they are committed.
+*	git add - This command was used to add the file(s) to the staging area before they are committed.

-•	git commit -m "commit message" - This command was used to commit changes to the local repository queue ready for the final step.
+*	git commit -m "commit message" - This command was used to commit changes to the local repository queue ready for the final step.

-•	git push - This command was used to push all committed code to the remote repository on GitHub.
+*	git push - This command was used to push all committed code to the remote repository on GitHub.

 **Heroku deployment**

 The following steps were followed to deploy this project to Heroku:

-•	Go to Heroku and click "New" to create a new app(“vote4me”).
+*	Go to Heroku and click "New" to create a new app(“vote4me”).

-•	Choose an app name and region (“EU Stockholm-eu-north-1”), click "Create app"
+*	Choose an app name and region (“EU Stockholm-eu-north-1”), click "Create app"

-•	Go to "Settings" and navigate to Config Vars.
+*	Go to "Settings" and navigate to Config Vars.
 Add the following config variables:
 PORT : 8000
 disable_connectstatic:1

-•	Navigate to Buildpacks and add buildpacks for Python and NodeJS (in that order).
+*	Navigate to Buildpacks and add buildpacks for Python and NodeJS (in that order).

-•	Navigate to "Deploy".
+*	Navigate to "Deploy".
 Set the deployment method to GitHub and enter repository name (“vote”) and connect.

-•	Scroll down to Manual Deploy, select "main" branch and click "Deploy Branch".
+*	Scroll down to Manual Deploy, select "main" branch and click "Deploy Branch".

-•	The app will now be deployed to Heroku
+*	The app will now be deployed to Heroku.

+* The live link can be found here https://vote4me.herokuapp.com/

 --------

 ## CREDITS

-•	Boutique ado project videos on how to deploy the application to Heroku, use AWS, Mailchimp and stripe.
+*	Boutique ado project videos on how to deploy the application to Heroku, use AWS, Mailchimp and stripe.

-•	W3C Schools for functions used in this python command line terminal application https://www.w3schools.com/python/python_functions.asp
+*	W3C Schools for functions used in this python command line terminal application https://www.w3schools.com/python/python_functions.asp

-•	You tube tutorials on how to import library in python https://www.youtube.com/watch?v=h0oRPIlnJYQ
+*	You tube tutorials on how to import library in python https://www.youtube.com/watch?v=h0oRPIlnJYQ

-•	Survey and poll data about why the use of polls for entrepreneurs or businesses obtained from https://www.typeform.com/examples/polls/
+*	Survey and poll data about why the use of polls for entrepreneurs or businesses obtained from https://www.typeform.com/examples/polls/

-•	 Free photos used for the landing page from pixabay obtained from https://pixabay.com/images/search/free%20images/
+*	 Free photos used for the landing page from pixabay obtained from https://pixabay.com/images/search/free%20images/

-•	Ecommerce testing description obtained from https://vwo.com/blog/ecommerce-testing/
+*	Ecommerce testing description obtained from https://vwo.com/blog/ecommerce-testing/

-•	Stripe payments data obtained from https://dashboard.stripe.com/payments
+*	Stripe payments data obtained from https://dashboard.stripe.com/payments

-•	AWS bucket creation pdf document obtained from https://codeinstitute.s3.amazonaws.com/fullstack/AWS%20changes%20sheet.pdf
+*	AWS bucket creation pdf document obtained from https://codeinstitute.s3.amazonaws.com/fullstack/AWS%20changes%20sheet.pdf

-•	Solutions to questions and bugs using stack overflow https://stackoverflow.com/
+*	Solutions to questions and bugs using stack overflow https://stackoverflow.com/

-•	Fixed some pep8 validation errors using stack overflow https://stackoverflow.com/questions/492387/indentationerror-unindent-does-not-match-any-outer-indentation-level
+*	Fixed some pep8 validation errors using stack overflow https://stackoverflow.com/questions/492387/indentationerror-unindent-does-not-match-any-outer-indentation-level